akka/akka/akka-docs/src/main/paradox/testing-typed.md

 ## Asynchronous testing

-Asynchronous testing uses a real `ActorSystem` that allows you to test your Actors in a realistic environment.
+Asynchronous testing uses a real `ActorSystem` that allows you to test your Actors in a more realistic environment.

 The minimal setup consists of the test procedure, which provides the desired stimuli, the actor under test, and an actor receiving replies.
 Bigger systems replace the actor under test with a network of actors, apply stimuli